What Makes MFA Security So Effective?

 Threat to Mankind—Or Just Your Data, But Still

-A still widely-respected study from 2020, Stanford University Professor Jeff Hancock and Tessian released research findings that claimed 85% of data breaches were caused by a human element i.e., a bad password, clicking on a phishing email, etc. We know that passwords alone just don’t work.
+In a still widely-respected study from 2020, Stanford University Professor Jeff Hancock and Tessian released research findings that claimed 85% of data breaches were caused by a human element, i.e., a bad password, clicking on a phishing email, etc.

 It gets worse: a cloud security company called Barracuda analyzed millions of emails and discovered that if you’re an employee of a small business, you’ll experience 350% more social engineering attacks than an employee of a large company.